A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Latent Space Interpretability Techniques

+DBSR-LS is proposed as an interpretable linear surrogate for summarizing first-order LD-feature associations and is not intended to replace the encoder or provide a complete predictive model of $q_\phi(z|x)$ (the encoder itself would be sufficient for that reason and there would be no need to train a linear surrogate).
+The dirty-model structure is useful because it separates shared associations from LD-specific associations.
+If different LDs are genuinely separated, their sparse feature-association profiles should differ; if multiple LDs rely on the same features, the DBSR-LS matrix will reveal this overlap.
+DBSR-LS estimates LD-feature associations directly from learned latent space and is not decoder-mediated like FVH-LT; it may thus serve as a useful complementary approach when decoder-based LT is unstable.

-\subsection{GAS for latent space alignment}
+\subsection{GAS for Latent Space Alignment}

-Aggregating the final variance matrix $\V$ from FVH-LT and the coefficient matrix $|\hat{\D}|$ from DBSR-LS over repeated runs in Algs.~\ref{alg:FVH} and \ref{alg:DBSR-LS} ($R>1$) helps mitigate the variability associated with any single realization and provide more reliable characterizations of learned LDs.
-However, the aggregation is not straightforward because the latent representations obtained across different runs are not necessarily aligned, even when the dimensionality of the latent space is fixed.
-For example, the first LD in one run may align with the third LD in a different run.
-Consequently, the latent representations learned across runs are not inherently comparable on a dimension-by-dimension basis.
-As a result, direct aggregation across runs may be misleading unless an appropriate alignment procedure is applied beforehand.
+Aggregating FVH-LT output $S$ and the DBSR-LS output $|\hat{D}|$ in Algs.~\ref{alg:FVH} and \ref{alg:DBSR-LS} across multiple runs can stabilize learned LD-feature associations results.
+However, such aggregation is complicated by label switching in the latent space.\footnote{Specifically, LDs obtained across different runs are not necessarily aligned even when $K$ is fixed.
+For example, the first LD in one run may correspond to the third LD in another run.} Consequently, latent representations are not directly comparable on a dimension-by-dimension basis cross runs, and na\"ive aggregation would yield misleading results.

-To address this, we introduce GAS in Alg.~\ref{alg:GAS}.
-GAS clusters LDs based on their informativeness as defined in Definitions \ref{defn:i} and \ref{defn:ni} to address label switching in the latent space across multiple runs Fig.~\ref{fig:GAS_flow} illustrates the GAS procedure.
-GAS selects a reference run based on the number of informative LDs, then aligns LDs from other runs to this reference by maximizing the correlation between FVH-LT variance vectors or DBSR-LS coefficient vectors across runs, thereby establishing latent-dimension correspondence and ensuring consistent latent indexing prior to aggregation.
+To address this issue, we introduce GAS to align LDs in $S$ and $|\hat{D}|$ before their aggregation.
+In a nutshell, GAS clusters LDs in each run based on their informativeness defined in Def.~\ref{defn:i}, selects the run with the maximum number of informative LDs as the reference, and uses it as an anchor for alignment.
+The matched LDs are then re-indexed to establish consistent LD correspondence across runs.
+Alg.~\ref{alg:GAS} lists the pseudo-code, which has been integrated in Alg.~\ref{alg:FVH} (Line 16) and Alg.~\ref{alg:DBSR-LS} (Line 9), and Fig.~\ref{fig:GAS_flow} illustrates the workflow.